internetofwater/vocbench3-docker/README.md

 Executing the following command to start a new container.

-`docker run -p 1979:1979 --name vocbench3-instance-name -t art-uniroma2/vocbench3:tag`
+`docker run -p 1979:1979 --name vocbench3-instance-name -t vocbench3:tag`

 where *vocbench3-instance-name* is the name assigned to the newly created container, *tag* is the tag specifying the desired VocBench version.

 The parameter `-p` is use to the the port `1979` in the *container* (on the right) to the same port in the *host* (on the left).
 If the port should only be accessible locally, use `-p 127.0.0.1:1979:1979`.

-After a while, PMKI should be reachable at `http://localhost:1979/pmki`
+After a while, VocBench 3 should be reachable at `http://localhost:1979/vocbench3`

 Caveats
 =======